-Prior to FNC, Guilfoyle served as a legal analyst for ABC News and was featured regularly on ABC's Good Morning America.
-She has covered major legal cases, including those involving O.J.
-Simpson, Scott Peterson, JonBenet Ramsey, Natalee Holloway, Kobe Bryant and Michael Jackson.
+Prior to joining FNC, Guilfoyle served as a legal analyst for ABC News and was featured regularly on ABC's Good Morning America.
+She hosted the program Both Sides for Court TV in addition to being a legal analyst for CNN.
+Throughout her decade-long television career, Guilfoyle has covered major legal cases, including those involving O.J.
+Simpson, Scott Peterson, Jon Benet Rasmey, Natalee Holloway, Kobe Bryant and Michael Jackson.

-Author of national best seller Making the Case: How to Be Your Own Best Advocate, Guilfoyle has also been the recipient of many awards, including The Esophageal Cancer Education Foundation "ECEF Shinning the Light Recognition Award," "Outstanding Woman of the Year" from the City of San Francisco and "Prosecutor of the Month" as deputy district attorney in Los Angeles.
-In 2005, Guilfoyle was named USO Entertainer of the Year and in 2004, she had a movie role as a public defender opposite Emmy Award winning actor Ed Asner in Happily Even After.
-She has also been awarded with a "Special Civil Rights Award" by New York City.
+Author of national best seller “Making the Case: How to Be Your Own Best Advocate,” Guilfoyle has been the recipient of many awards, including The Esophageal Cancer Education Foundation’s "ECEF Shinning the Light Recognition Award," New York City’s "Special CivilRights Award" and the "Strength of our Society Award" for her contributions to children advocacy.
+She has been named “USO Entertainer of the Year”in 2005, "Outstanding Woman of the Year" from the City of San Francisco, as well as "Prosecutor of the Month" as deputy district attorney in Los Angeles.
+Additionally, she’s received the 2015 “Heritage of Hope”awardand the “Latino Star Award” for her contributions to the Latino community.

 Presently, Guilfoyle serves on the board for many organizations including The Esophageal Cancer Education Foundation, the Children's Council of The New York Society for the Prevention of Cruelty to Childrenand KultureCity.
 Since 2011, shehas been an ambassador for the Special Olympics’ New York City Junior Committee and in 2016 she was honored at their 10th annual summer social benefit, raising over $101,000 for its 67,172 athletes.